Windward Heights

 Windward Heights (La migration des cœurs, lit.
-The Migration of Hearts) is a novel by Maryse Condé, written in French and first published in 1995 by Robert Laffont.
+The Migration of Hearts) is a novel by French author Maryse Condé, written in French and first published in 1995 by Robert Laffont.
 The English translation, by Condé's husband Richard Philcox, was first published in 1998.
 Set in Cuba and Guadeloupe at the turn of the twentieth century, the novel is a reworking of Emily Brontë's Wuthering Heights (1847).

 Title

 In French, Condé's novel is entitled La Migration des cœurs (literally 'the migration of the hearts').
 Speaking in 2016 to Françoise Pfaff, Condé explained the title thus: "J'ai vu dans ce titre une manière d'exprimer que l'histoire se répétait; il y avait une première génération avec Cathy qui était aimée par Razyé et par de Linsseuil et une deuxième génération avec Cathy II, fille de Cathy, aimée par Premier-né" ("I saw in this title a way of expressing how history repeats itself; there was a first generation with Cathy who was loved both by Razyé and by de Linsseuil, and a second generation with Cathy II, daughter of Cathy, loved by Premier-né").